alex-ozdemir/flint-rs/flint-sys/README.md

   * Windows: inside {FOLDERID_LocalAppData}\gmp-mpfr-sys

 ## Notes

+  * WSL users may need to install clang.

   * As of version 0.6.0 the FLINT source files are now included and the library is compiled automatically.
 The files are cached to avoid unnecessary compilations.